enthought/enaml/docs/source/architecture.rst

 If all of the above steps are performed correctly, you should be able to display any Enaml UI in your new toolkit.

+Using A Different Notification Model
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Enaml uses Enthought's Traits system by default for handling binding and notification of expressions to model attributes.
+You may have existing code which uses a different system for reacting to changes within the model, and Enaml can be extended to be able to use these systems as well.
+This would allow developers to write code which might do things like access a model on a remote machine, or stored in a database.

+To support this sort of behaviour, you will probably want to have a base class that all model objects with this new reaction mechanism inherit from, or some other simple way that these model instances can be distinguished from regular Python or Traits instances.

+You may then need to implement subclasses of :py:class:`enaml.expressions.DefaultExpression`, :py:class:`enaml.expressions.BindingExpression`, :py:class:`enaml.expressions.DelegateExpression`,  and :py:class:`enaml.expressions.NotifierExpression` that correctly handle these interactions.
+When implementing overriden methods, all of these subclasses must check to see whether the model object is of the new model type, and if it is not then they need to use the standard superclass implementation of the method.
+If this is not done then expressions involving widget traits will fail to work correctly.

+    :py:class:`~enaml.expressions.DefaultExpression`
+        This class needs to be able to provide a default value for the expression, but does not need to react to changes in the model object or in the Enaml namespace.

+        You may need to override the :py:meth:`__value_default()` handler to compute the default value from the model, but ideally you should be able to use this class unmodified.

+    :py:class:`~enaml.expressions.BindingExpression`
+        This class needs to provide a default value for the expression, but also needs to analyze the expression for dependencies and react to changes in the dependency values.

+        You may need to override the :py:meth:`__value_default()` handler to as in the :py:class:`~enaml.expressions.DefaultExpression` case.

+        You will also need to override the :py:meth:`bind()` method to correctly hook up the expression to its dependencies in your model's notification model.
+For example, you may have to register a callback with an appropriate object.
+This callback will probably look something like the :py:meth:`refresh_value()` method, but may need to perform additional steps depending on your model.

+    :py:class:`~enaml.expressions.NotifierExpression`
+        This class requires the ability to execute a code expression whenever an Enaml attribute changes.

+        You may need to override the :py:meth:`notify()` method to compute the expression correctly, but ideally you should be able to use this class unmodified.

+    :py:class:`~enaml.expressions.DelegateExpression`
+        This class requires both the ability to analyze and react to changes in expression dependencies, but also push changes from the Enaml trait which it is connected to onto the designated object.

+        This will require an appropriate :py:meth:`bind()` method similar to the one that the :py:class:`~enaml.expressions.BindingExpression` uses,
+        although the allowable expressions are much simpler for :py:class:`~enaml.expressions.DelegateExpression`.

+        You will also need to override the implementations of :py:meth:`_get_value()` and :py:meth:`_set_value()` to appropriately
+        change the value on the underlying model.

+Having written these classes, you will need to define :py:class:`BaseExpressionFactory` subclasses for each class and have the :py:meth:`__call__` methods construct the appropriate expression instance.

+Finally you will need to subclass :py:class:`EnamlFactory` and override the :py:method:`expression_factories` method to return the new expression factory classes.